-Because of their organic matter, textiles deteriorate faster than non-perishable objects.
+Because of their organic nature, textiles deteriorate faster than non-perishable objects.
 However, they are sometimes preserved in several forms and are discovered during archaeological excavations.
-These preservations depend on several elements before and after their burial.
+These preservations depend on several factors before and after their burial.
 Thus, organic matter may not be deteriorated or, on the contrary, completely transformed in contact with other materials.
 The following list shows the different forms of textile preservation:

 - the not deteriorated form (flexible)